HaykoDevelop/Personal-Website/README.md

 # This is my personal website

-You can download it and use it if you want to.
-No license needed.
+You can visit it if you go to: https://haykamalikyanportfolio.netlify.app You can download it and use it no licance needed